mropert/mropert.github.io/_posts/2018-04-27-simplifying_build-part3.md

 ## Anything to declare?

-There are usually two flavours of a build configuration you can find out there: scipted or declarative.
+There are usually two flavours of a build configuration you can find out there: scripted or declarative.
 The first one works like a script or program which execution produces the build artifacts (programs, libraries...) and the second one is simply a set of values describing the project that the build system can put together to know how to build it.